 Switching Genes On with Dr Leanne Williams

-The lab experience day programme has been running for over 7 years.
-In 2017 over 200 students attended from 20 different schools and colleges.
+The lab experience day programme has been running for over 8 years.
+Students from over 30 different schools and colleges have attended.

 When will the Lab Experience days be held?